Why Quality Early Education is Key to a Child's Future Success thumbnail

 Reggio Emilia Approach

 This approach sees children as capable, resourceful and creative learners.
-It emphasizes:
+It focuses on:

-• Project-based Learning
+• Project-based learning

 • Documentation of children’s thoughts and ideas

-• The environment as a "third teacher"
+• The environment as the "third teacher"

 • Strong partnerships between educators, parents, and the community